triangledirt/books/RAPE!.md

 There be more to life than fuckin' twelve year olds, though.
 Me be growin' up, me be graduatin' to more advanced forms of pussy.
 Pussy with academic degrees, pussy with a mind attached.
 Laely was that for me.

 Little bitch had come upon me with a quickness, wrapped her legs around me head and squeezed as tight as she could.
-Laely I hadn't seen coming---that bitch had gotten under my skin.
+Laely I hadn't seen coming—that bitch had gotten under my skin.
 I actually enjoyed talking to that bitch.
 But every bitch has her day, and Laely had had hers, chalked up with Marks-A-Lot in room 211.
 That bitch was gonna have to learn to keep her guard up, you can't just be partyin' with people like me.

 People like me'll tap that sweet ass when you ain't expectin'.
-Rush up and slip you the D. She lucky I ain't fuck her ass---a bitch can't walk for days.
+Rush up and slip you the D. She lucky I ain't fuck her ass—a bitch can't walk for days.

 And that blood..comin' out her pussy.
 Bitch had been a virgin.